-COM is part of a consortium of four colleges that are working together on providing training through this grant.
-If COM does not have the program of your choice you will be referred to another college.
-Partner Colleges in the DOL H-1B Gulf Coast Ready to Work Grant Consortium are San Jacinto College, Brazosport College and Lee College.
+COM is part of a group of four colleges working together on providing training through this grant.
+If COM does not have the program you want, you will be referred to another college.
+Partner colleges are San Jacinto College, Brazosport College and Lee College.

 What do I need to do to get started?

-All interested individuals must complete the DOL H-1B Gulf Coast Ready to Work application and return it to the DOL H-1B GCRTW Grant staff via email or fax.
+All interested individuals must complete the DOL H-1B Gulf Coast Ready to Work application and email or fax it to the DOL H-1B GCRTW Grant staff.

 *These programs are funded by a grant awarded and implemented by the U.S. Dept. of Labor Employment & Training Administration.
 The information contained in this product was created by the grantee organization and does not necessarily reflect the official position of the U.S. Dept. of Labor.
 All references to non-governmental companies or organizations, their services, products or resources are offered for information purposes and should not be construed as an endorsement by the Department of Labor.

 **The College district prohibits discrimination, including harassment, against any student on the basis of race, color, religion, gender, national origin, disability or any other basis prohibited by law.